Can A Bad CV Joint Affect The Transmission?

 A vehicle has a CV axle on the passenger and the driver side.
 The driver side’s CV axle is shorter in length compared to the CV axle on the passenger side.

-What Does A Transmission Consist Of?
+What Does An Automatic Transmission Consist Of?

 An automatic transmission system consists of: